Excerpts from Jim Conrad's

 SWEET ACACIA'S RESIN TEARS

-First, n the above Newsletter section I showed you Sweet Acacia's abundant orange-yellow flowers.
-Now those trees are full of immature, green fruits, as seen below.
+Now the Sweet Acacias are full of immature, green fruits, as seen below.

 Late one afternoon I was taking in my laundry spread to dry on the lower branches of a Sweet Acacia outside my casita when a certain glow caught my eye.
 It was a gob of hardening, honey-colored resin oozing from the wound of a poorly pruned branch, with late-afternoon sunlight shining through it.
-You can see it at the right.
+You can see it below.

 Acacia resin has a long history of usefulness, too.
 You may have heard of "gum arabic, which is a natural product of the acacia whose Latin name is Acacia senegal.
 Gum arabic is still used as a natural stabilizer and thickening agent in the food industry, particularly in soft-drink syrups, gumdrops and marshmallows.
 In the past it was used to adjust viscosity in inks.
 Gum arabic is normally collected by hand in its dried-hard, amber-like state and is often referred to as a 'tear' -- the very thing shown in my picture.
 You can read more about gum arabic at http://en.wikipedia.org/wiki/Gum_arabic.